 Every week nearly 200 people are diagnosed with Multiple Sclerosis.
 Multiple Sclerosis, also known as MS, is an autoimmune disorder that causes a person’s immune system to attack its own tissues or organs, causing nerve damage.
 Symptoms of MS can include tiredness, weakness in the limbs, dizziness, pain, and cognitive dysfunctions.
-One very unique symptom of MS is sensitivity to higher temperatures.
-In fact, it’s reported that 60-80% of people who have MS show excessive sensitivity to increases in their core body temperature.
+A very distinct symptom of MS is sensitivity to higher temperatures.
+In fact, it’s reported that 60% to 80% of people living with MS show excessive sensitivity to increases in their core body temperature.

-Since even the smallest rise in core body temperature (from ¼ to ½ a degree) can cause symptoms to worsen, Service Experts Heating and Air Conditioning cares strongly about this cause.
-While we are always excited to be involved in our communities and give back where we can, this disorder and all the issues that come with it hold a unique place in our hearts.
+Since even the smallest rise in core body temperature (from one-quarter to one-half of a degree) can cause symptoms to intensify, Service Experts Heating and Air Conditioning cares deeply about this cause.
+While we are always excited to be involved in our local areas and give back where we can, this disease and all the issues that come with it hold a unique place in our hearts.

-Calverley Service Experts in Fort Worth will be hosting a booth at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be hosting a booth at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
-If you plan on being there, come by and say hi – we would love to see you!
-If you can’t make it or aren’t in the DFW area, you can always give to help create a world free of MS or find a walk in your location.
+Calverley Service Experts in Fort Worth will be participating in Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be hosting a booth at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
+If you are also at the walk, come by and say hi – we would be excited to see you!
+If you aren’t able to make it or won’t be in the DFW area, you can always give to help raise money to fight MS or find a walk in your location.

-Given the climbing temperatures, everyone should be cautious, stay hydrated, and take breaks as needed.
+Given the climbing temperatures, everyone should be careful, stay hydrated, and rest as needed.
 If you or a loved one has MS, please remember these tips from the National Multiple Sclerosis Society to ease the effect of the heat:

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.